COVID-19: what to do if your SME is struggling financially

 Despite the temporary relief, as a director you are still required to do everything you can to minimise the risks of trading while insolvent.
 This includes monitoring the financial position of the business and seeking appropriate advice from a trusted adviser if needed.

-As COVID-19 restrictions continue to lift in the second half of 2020, many small businesses may require extra working capital to reopen and restart.
+As COVID-19 restrictions lift, many small businesses may require extra working capital to reopen and restart.
 Under the Coronavirus SME Guarantee Scheme, the Government will provide a guarantee of 50% to SME lenders, such as banks, for new unsecured loans to be used for working capital.

 Other temporary relief measures including JobKeeper, temporary debt relief for individuals and businesses and other support for businesses and employers can assist small business with cashflow.
 There are also measures giving relief for commercial tenants.